Tal Ben Haim

 Tal Ben Haim (or Tal Ben Haim I, טל בן-חיים; born 31 March 1982) is an Israeli former professional footballer who played at either centre back or right back.
-He has played for Maccabi Tel Aviv, Bolton Wanderers, Chelsea, Manchester City, Sunderland, Portsmouth, West Ham United, Queens Park Rangers, Standard Liége, Beitar Jerusalem, Charlton Athletic.
+He has played for Maccabi Tel Aviv, Bolton Wanderers, Chelsea, Manchester City, Sunderland, Portsmouth, West Ham United, Queens Park Rangers, Standard Liége, Beitar Jerusalem and Charlton Athletic.

 Early life

 Ben Haim was born in Rishon LeZion, Israel, to a Jewish family.

 Club career

 Maccabi Tel Aviv

 Born in Rishon LeZion, Ben Haim joined the Maccabi Tel Aviv senior squads in 1998 as a reserve player.
 His league debut came on 30 April 2001 when he came on in the 90th minute as a substitute in the Tel Aviv derby match against Hapoel.
 Known for his adaptability, Ben Haim exhibits his skills both as a right back and a centre-back on the field.
 He played a significant part in Maccabi's Israeli Premier League title in the 2002–03 season, and was appointed club captain the following season, replacing Gadi Brumer who retired in mid-season.